-Planning Department staff is unaware of any local or state laws, rules, or regulations which would be violated by operation of the subject cannabis business in the identified location after it obtains a Cannabis Activity Permit, Cannabis Public Safety License, and applicable license(s) from the State of California.
+Planning Commission is unaware of any local or state laws, rules, or regulations which would be violated by operation of the subject cannabis business in the identified location after it obtains a Cannabis Activity Permit, Cannabis Public Safety License, and applicable license(s) from the State of California.
 The location is within a Cannabis Operation Overlay District which authorizes Cannabis Retail Operations and is outside all buffer areas from sensitive uses which include K-12 schools, youth centers, and day care centers.
 Based on the project's relatively small size and as discussed in Supplemental Cannabis Activity Permit Finding No. 8 below, no significant nuisance issues or problems are likely or anticipated.

 The project as proposed also accomplishes compliance with other applicable requirements of the City's Zoning Regulations.
-As noted in this report, the new retail commercial space will be served by the parking lot that is located on the subject parcel.
+As noted in this report, the existing retail commercial space is served by the off-site public parking lot that is located immediately across Dondee Way from the site.
 PMC Section 9-4.2818(b)(12) establishes a parking requirement for "cannabis retail operations" of one parking space for each 300 square feet of gross leasable space, plus additional spaces as necessary based on the unique needs of the operation as determined by the Commission.
-Even though the existing residential structure will be converted into a cannabis retail space, thus increasing the parking demand, the proposal is consistent with the applicable zoning and provides the required parking in a parking area located onsite.
-Staff has not identified unique characteristics of the proposed cannabis operation which would warrant additional parking.
+The cannabis retail operation parking requirement is the same as "retail stores and services establishments"; therefore, the conversion of the space from a retail space to a cannabis retail space would not increase the parking demand.
+No unique characteristics of the proposed cannabis operation have been identified which would warrant additional parking.
 Therefore, there is sufficient information to make this finding.